resource-watch/slate/source/includes/tutorial/webdev_mapbox_quickstart/_quickstart_webmap.md

 For now we are going to just dump the response into a `<pre>` element to view it all.

-Modify `tutorial-index.js` to get a :
+Modify `tutorial-index.js` to the following complete script:

 <div class="center-column"></div>
 ```javascript